monsterkodi/ko/README.md

 the list content depends on the file currently opened in the editor
 - files in surrounding project directories are included
-- switching projects is simple: just open a single file in the new project
+- switching projects is simple: just open a file in the new project

 ![open](img/open.png)